 A decent hockey backpack can be an option to allow you to carry additional kit if you only have a stick bag that will hold sticks and not your extra kit or change of clothes.
 However, there are a number of custom hockey backpacks on the market that will not just hold your kit, but will let you strap on a stick as well.
 These tend to only be able to hold a single stick, so may not be the best option if you want to take more than one stick with you, but otherwise a hockey rucksack is a really nice choice!

-This hockey stick backpack lets you carry a stick at a diagonal angle.
-It also serves as a standard backpack with a main pocket, front pocket and a mesh pocket on the side.
+One of the more stylish hockey backpacks, this Osaka Pro Tour compact hockey stick backpack lets you carry your stick in a custom stick sleeve.
+It also serves as a standard backpack with a main pocket, front valuables pocket and a mesh pocket on the side.
 It has a good amount of storage space and a nice design.

 What we really like about this TK hockey stick backpack is the different colour options that are available.
-With choices of black, green, navy and orange, there is bound to be a colour to suit most tastes.
-Your hockey stick will fit in diagonally across the back of this backpack, which is capable of holding your kit with no problems.
+With choices of black, green, navy and red, there is bound to be a colour to suit most tastes.
+Your hockey stick will fit into the stick pocket which houses a retractable stick tube to ensure your stick is kept safe and the backpack is comfortable to wear.